Skip to main content

 Frontend – Headless UI React Architecture (C4 Component Diagram)

-The frontend is structured using a Headless UI + React Architecture, separating rendering logic from state and behavioural logic to maintain scalability and reusability.
-Presentation Layer: Each Page acts as a top-level container that orchestrates data loading and renders multiple UI components.
-Visual components such as ProductTable, ProductCard, and the Search & Filter Panel remain purely presentational, while all stateful or behavioural logic is delegated to dedicated Hooks.
-These hooks encapsulate actions such as fetching data, handling events, or executing mutations, thereby keeping the UI simple and predictable.
-Communication Layer: All external communication flows through Service components, which call typed HTTP client utilities responsible for interacting with backend API endpoints.
-Shared logic such as constant management and fetcher utilities is abstracted into reusable modules, ensuring consistency across the application.
-Shared Component Library: Reusable UI building blocks are grouped into a shared component library, supporting composability and reducing duplication.
-Layer Separation: This architecture clearly separates Presentation → Logic → Communication layers, enabling maintainable state management, easier testability, and seamless integration with backend microservices.
+The frontend separates rendering from state and behavioural logic to maintain scalability and reusability.
+This part of the description does broadly match Tuturuuu’s real conventions (Server Components by default, client hooks for interactivity, shared UI in packages/ui).
+Presentation Layer: Each route/page acts as a top-level container that orchestrates data loading and renders UI components.
+Visual components stay purely presentational, while stateful or behavioural logic is delegated to hooks (apps/web/src/hooks, typically TanStack Query for fetching and mutations).
+Per the platform rules, data fetching is not done in useEffect.
+Communication Layer: Client-side data access flows through TanStack Query hooks, and app API access is routed through the shared packages/internal-api helpers rather than raw client-side fetch against app endpoints.
+Backend calls target the REST /api/v1 routes today and, increasingly, the Rust apps/backend service.
+Shared Component Library: Reusable UI building blocks live in packages/ui (imported via @tuturuuu/ui/*), with shared icons in packages/icons (@tuturuuu/icons), supporting composability and reducing duplication across apps.
+Layer Separation: This architecture clearly separates Presentation → Logic → Communication layers, enabling maintainable state management, easier testability, and clean integration with backend APIs (Tuturuuu’s /api/v1 routes and the emerging Rust apps/backend).
 Since the diagram operates at C4 Component Level, it intentionally excludes internal React implementation details (such as local state, props, or context) and instead focuses on component roles, interactions, and the flow of data through the system.
 Key Principles:

 1. Separation of Concerns: UI components are purely presentational; hooks handle state and behavior